rafaelmartins/blohg/docs/new-blog.rst

 ------------

 The ``static/`` directory will store your static files, like CSS_ and images.
-You should avoid store big files inside the Mercurial repository.
+You should avoid storing big files inside the Mercurial repository.

 .. _CSS: http://www.w3.org/Style/CSS/